mccanne/sharkfest/README.md

 ```
 is(type({a:string,b:string,c:string})) or is(type({message:string}))
 ```
-And the clean data is
+So the clean data is
 ```
 is(type(deal)) or is(type(employee))
 ```